peterajessup/EventsStreams-POC/README.md

 mqSourceConnector/Containerfile : a build file for the sourceConnector image <br>
 mqSourceConnector/connect.yaml : a sample CR for the KafkaConnect deployment <br>
 mqSourceConnector/connect.yaml : a sample CR for the MQ sounrce Connector - KafkaConnector deployment <br>
-tls.jks : sample keystore for the MQ queue manager
+mqSourceConnector/tls.jks : sample keystore for the MQ queue manager